menu

 When you are in Filer, you'll notice that it is more blue-collar than most other communities in America.
 39.86% of Filer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Filer is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Filer who work in management occupations (11.71%), teaching (11.12%), and sales jobs (8.56%).

-Filer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Filer doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Filer with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.05% of adults in Filer have a bachelor's degree or advanced degree.